Myth#1: Learn how and why you should participate in our career fairs.

 Not necessarily!
 Students are finding that looking for a full-time job takes up to 4 to 6 months.
 So why are you waiting?
 Start your job search now and start connecting with employers.
-This is a valuable way to ask for informational interviews which may lead to meeting more people and could help you get a job offer.
+This is a valuable way to ask for informational interviews which may lead to meeting more people and could help you to receive a job offer.

-Myth #4: The recruiter couldn’t take my resume.
+Myth #3: The recruiter couldn’t take my resume.
 What a waste of time!

 Federal regulations may prevent some employers from accepting students’ resumes at Career Fairs.
-If a recruiter is unable to accept your resume, give them your business card (yes, have custom business cards printed with your contact information)!
+If a recruiter is unable to accept your resume, give them your business card (yes, it is recommended to have custom business cards printed with your contact information)!
 Also, this is still a great opportunity to speak with employers about your career path and goals.

-Myth #6: I don’t have time to prepare and don’t even know what I would say to an employer!
+Myth #5: I don’t have time to prepare and don’t even know what I would say to an employer!

-Let Career Development help you!
+Let Employer Engagement and Career Design help you!

 Student: Hello, my name is Jennifer Santos.
 I’m a freshman studying Business Administration with a concentration in International Business.
 I was really excited to get the chance to speak with you here at “Company X” because I know you have a great reputation for collaborating with emerging telecommunications companies in South American countries.
 Given my ability to speak Spanish fluently and my love for that part of the world, the type of work your company does is really intriguing to me.